Birdei (BIRDEI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Birdei Historical Price

-According to the latest data gathered on Birdei live price page, the current price of Birdei is 0.00064395USD.
-The circulating supply of Birdei(BIRDEI) is 1.00B BIRDEI , giving it a market capitalization of $644.50K.
+According to the latest data gathered on Birdei live price page, the current price of Birdei is 0.0005881USD.
+The circulating supply of Birdei(BIRDEI) is 1.00B BIRDEI , giving it a market capitalization of $588.30K.

 In the past month, Birdei has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that BIRDEI could witness further price changes in the near future.